xuehangsong/archived_codes_for_sfa_modeling/README.md

 **Parts of the codes have been duplicated in developing the HFR-flow notebook. "https://github.com/pnnl-sbrsfa/HFR-flow/."** This HFR notebook reorganize the R/Python codes for PFLOTRAN setup, postprocessing and plotting to the form of Jupiter notebook and use it to set up a reach scale pflotran model.
 Most portion of the Jupiter notebook was taken from this repo, including initial condition/groundwater boundary condition/river boundary/material setup/kriging/mesh development/postprocessing.
 The HFR notebook uses the codes in "70km_reach_model" also with "setup_1.6km_model_smoothed_boundary","setup_400m_aquifer_tube_model_domain","ert_base_model" as reference.

 **Parts of the codes are also used as a reference to develop "https://github.com/pnnl-sbrsfa/DA-HEF,"** while Kewei did a great job to rewrite and develop his own codes using Python.
-The initial version is written using R."1D_flux_data_assimilation".
+The initial version is written using R. "1D_flux_data_assimilation".

 ## Future of these codes
 **This repo is set up as an archive**.
 Nearly **1500 R/Python/Fortran/Shell/Matlab** scripts are included in this repo.There are some repeated parts among different codes, although I have tried hard to reduced the number of archived codes.
 I wrote most of these scripts except all the codes in **sensitivity/heng_matlab** and some codes in **70km_reach_model**.
 There are still many codes that are developed for a specific purpose but not reused.
 Such as scripts for fft/wavelet/sensor validation/interpolation, etc., which can potentially be used in the future.
 These codes are free to share within the project and in the scientific community.
 Please acknowledge me if you find it is useful. :)